 How does an HVAC System Work?

-Fig. 1 below shown a schematic diagram explaining the basic function of an HVAC system:
+Fig. 1 below shows a schematic diagram explaining the basic function of an HVAC system:

 Basic Refrigeration Cycle: